jmerle/competitive-companion/README.md

 ## Packaging
 This section is meant for anyone who wants to package the extension manually, but is especially written for the Mozilla volunteers who need to re-package the extension to be able to diff-check it with what I submit to AMO.

-Verions used:
+Versions used:
 Node.js: 9.0.0
 Yarn: 1.3.2
-Windows 10 Pro
+Windows: 10 Pro

 ```bash
 # Clone the repository (if you are not a Mozilla reviewer)